fanglingsu/vimb/man.md

 CTRL−Z
 : Switch vimb into Pass-Through Mode.

-gf
-: Toggle show html source of current page.

 gF
 : Open the Web Inspector for current page.

 CTRL−V
-: Pass the next key press directly to gtk.
+: Pass the next key press directly to webkit or gtk.

 CTRL−Q
 : Quit the browser if there are no running downloads.